XtraKrispi/the-power-of-purity/slides.md

 * No side effects, every operation is pure <!-- .element: class="fragment" -->

-* Completely immutable, no data mutation is allowed <!-- .element: class="fragment" -->
+* Completely immutable, once a value is set, it can't be changed <!-- .element: class="fragment" -->

 **For the same input, Haskell will always return the same output** <!-- .element: class="fragment" -->